MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 You can use [Microsoft Entra ID Governance](~/id-governance/identity-governance-overview.md) to automatically ensure that the right people have the right access to the right resources.
 This access includes identity and access process automation, delegation to business groups, and increased visibility.

-In this tutorial, we guide you through the steps and best practices for integrating Oracle HCM with Microsoft Entra ID via API-driven provisioning.
-You'll learn how to:
+In this tutorial, we guide you through the steps and best practices for integrating Oracle HCM with Microsoft Entra ID via API-driven provisioning, You'll learn how to:

 - Prepare your environment and configure the API settings
 - Export your worker data from Oracle HCM in CSV format and transform it to the system for cross-domain identity management (SCIM) format using Microsoft scripts